Grabosticus/12222190_impressionist-stylegan/README.md

 ## Project Structure
 Here I will provide a short description of all directories and files in the project.
 For more information on the code, see the files themselves.
 Each file contains comments describing the code and what it is used for.

+- environment_cpu.yml...
+A YML file containing the required packages for the application to work, if you don't have a NVIDIA GPU
-- requirements.txt...
-The packages needed to run the application
+- environment_nvidia.yml...
+A YML file containing the required packages for the application to work with CUDA support
 - filtered_impressionist_clusters.csv...
 The CSV file containing the dataset.
 You can get the file from the **Impressionist Artworks v1.0** GitHub Release
 - preprocessing...
 Directory with code used to preprocess the dataset
     - similarity_clustering.py...
 Python Script for K-Means clustering